YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

    mapped: 61604K writeable/private: 3592K shared: 33532K
    $

 Process id 18839 uses a large amount of shared memory (33535K) and can benefit from configuring huge pages for shared memory.
 Configuring huge pages for shared memory does not cause a SIGBUS error when a process does a fork.
-For information on configuring huge pages for shared memory, refer to the "Using huge pages" and "Using huge pages for shared memory" sections.
+For information on configuring huge pages for shared memory, refer to the "Using huge pages" and "Using huge pages for shared memory" topics below.
 SIGBUS errors only occur when you configure huge pages for process-private memory; these errors indicate you have not configured your system with an adequate number of huge pages.
 To prevent SIGBUS errors, you should perform peak load tests on your application to determine the number of required huge pages.
 For information on configuring huge pages for process-private memory, refer to the "Using huge pages" and "Using huge pages for process working space" sections.

 As application response time can be adversely affected if processes and database shared memory segments are paged out, YottaDB recommends configuring systems for use in production with sufficient RAM so as to not require swap space or a swap file.
 While you must configure an adequate number of huge pages for your application needs as empirically determined by benchmarking/testing and there is little downside to a generous configuration to ensure a buffer of huge pages available for workload spikes, an excessive allocation of huge pages may affect system throughput by reserving memory for huge pages that could otherwise be used by applications that cannot use huge pages.

 ++++++++++++++++++++++++++++++++++
 Using huge pages